darthjee/sinclair/README.md

 </details>

 #### Different ways of adding the methods
-There are different ways to add a method
+There are different ways to add a method, each accepting different options

 <details>
 <summary>Define method using block</summary>

+Block methods accepts, as option
+  -  [cache](#caching-the-result): defining the cashing of results

 ```ruby
 klass = Class.new